realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 <img src="images/08_hit_count_extended_file.jpg" alt="File hitCountExtended.txt" width=""/>

 As long as all the data saved to those lines belongs together, the file can be one option.
 If you have several different properties you might create multiple files.
 Alternatively you can save all the data into the same file using a bit of structure.
+Note though that the numbers will not be associated with the properties.
+If the structure of the object changes, we would need to migrate the file as well and take this into account the next time we open and read the file.

-One of the possible approaches to structuring your data will be shown in the next section.
+Another possible approach to structuring your data will be shown in the next section using JSON.

 ## More complex data